Denwawa/AzureSentinel/README.md

 # Microsoft Azure Sentinel Attack Map

 ### Summary
-This is a home lab project I worked on in ordder to better understand Microsoft's Azure Sentinel SIEM.
+This is a home lab project I worked on in order to better understand Microsoft's Azure Sentinel SIEM.
 I included all of the steps taken to complete this lab and a high level overview of the project can see in the video linked below!

 ### The following skills were utilized:
 - Configuration & Deployment of Azure resources such as virtual machines, Log Analytics Workspaces, and Azure Sentinel